- Prospective Students (Folk Studies)

 M.A., Folk Studies, Western Kentucky University

-My research interests include narrative, rhetorics of tradition and heritage, gendered knowledge, and land-based occupations.
-My recent and ongoing fieldwork has been with Kentucky burley tobacco farmers and farmers who are transitioning from tobacco to other crops.
+My research interests include narrative, rhetorics of tradition and heritage, gendered knowledge, and land-based occupations, as well as history of the field.
+My recent and ongoing fieldwork has been with Kentucky burley tobacco farmers and members of the organization Kentucky Women in Agriculture.
 In addition to my academic work, I have experience in public folklore and with non-profit and governmental women’s organizations.

-Burley: Kentucky Tobacco in a New Century (forthcoming).
-University Press of Kentucky http://www.kentuckypress.com/live/title_detail.php?titleid=2818
+Burley: Kentucky Tobacco in a New Century (2013; paperback 2016).
+University Press of Kentucky. www.burleythebook.com

-“‘It’s really hard to tell the true story of tobacco’: Stigma, Tellability, and Reflexive Scholarship.”
+2012. “‘It’s really hard to tell the true story of tobacco’: Stigma, Tellability, and Reflexive Scholarship.”
 Journal of Folklore Research.
-(Forthcoming)

 download Adobe Acrobat Reader.